-- (a) Provide counsel to physicians, hospital staff, administration in the understanding, delineations and clarification of medical ethical dilemmas. - (b) Provide regular educational activities on medical ethical dilemmas to the institution. - (c) Assist in the development of ethical guidelines where appropriate. - (d) Submit recommendations to the department executive committee or Medical Staff Executive Committee as appropriate.
+- (a) Provide counsel to physicians, hospital staff, and administration in the understanding, delineations and clarification of medical ethical dilemmas. - (b) Provide regular educational activities on medical ethical dilemmas to the institution. - (c) Assist in the development of ethical guidelines where appropriate. - (d) Submit recommendations to the department executive committee or Medical Staff Executive Committee as appropriate.

-As needed and no less than annually
+As needed and no less than annually.

-J. MEDICAL STANDARDS FOR INFORMATION TECHNOLOGY (MSIT) COMMITTEE - Enterprise Committee
+L. MEDICAL STANDARDS FOR INFORMATION TECHNOLOGY (MSIT) COMMITTEE - Enterprise Committee

-The MSIT Committee shall be chaired by the.
-Members will consist of physicians selected by the Chief of Staff and one representative each from nursing, the Health Information Management Department, Administration, and Information Systems.
+The MSIT Committee shall be chaired by an appointee of the Chief Medical Officer.
+Physician members will be appointed per Article 11.1-2 of the Bylaws and representatives from nursing, the Health Information Management Department, Administration, and Information Systems.